Dr Tim van Wanrooij

 I offer psychological therapy (psychotherapy) and consultation services primarily for adult individuals, romantic couples and other relationships (e.g. business owners, co-workers, family members, friends etc.).
 I specialise in experiences and topics such as anxiety, relationships, sexuality, LGBTQI+, and HSP highly sensitive people.
 I offer this in both English and Dutch.

-News pagel free to book a consultation and we can explore together what might be the best fit for you at this point in your life.
+Feel free to book a consultation and we can explore together what might be the best fit for you at this point in your life.
 Read on to book a therapy session or a consultation and check out the Posts for Thoughts and Videos for Thoughts.
 Or, check out my Events page and News page for interviews, podcasts and appearances.
+I also offer workshops and professional contributions to organisations, covering a variety of workplace well-being and mental health topics.

 Counselling Specialisations